Ishan16D/likha/README.md

 ### Live

  - Editor with "no backspace" mode
+ - Removal of grammar highlighting
  - Ability to save your work and view it later

 ### In development

- - Removal of grammer highlighting
  - Timer for edit and edit free modes
  - Ability to open and edit previous work
  - Ability to follow other users